QUAIL SEEDS

 per item

 Forage chicory is a strain of wild chicory that has been selected for perennial habit and high nutrition in pastures.
 According to the University of Ohio, it " is a perennial forb that produces large, upright leaves during spring, summer, and early fall.
 It has a deep taproot and heat tolerance allowing for continued growth during the summer months."
 They also note that it's extremely nutritious.
+Since it has been grown primarily as forage for livestock, it's not as juicy and tender as the more cultivated varieties, however it's more reliably perennial.

-To maintain production of leaves, you can cut the flower stalks before they produce buds.
+To maintain production of leaves, cut the flower stalks before they produce buds.
 These are edible as well.
 The root is a traditional substitute for, or addition to, coffee when roasted and ground.

 • Facebook